 All aspects of the Urology curriculum are covered including paediatric urology and transplantation.
 Robotic training is available for those who wish to develop an interest.

-The FRCS Urol Friday teaching programme has been in place for 15 years, and continues to prepare trainees well for the examination, with local pass rates among the highest in the country.
+The FRCS Urol Friday teaching programme has been in place for over 15 years, and continues to prepare trainees well for the examination, with local pass rates among the highest in the country.

 In 2012, a cadaveric, simulation, surgical skills programme was introduced at the Newcastle Surgical Training Centre.
 You'll take part in a comprehensive skills course over your five-year training period, which includes endourology, laparoscopic and open surgery using fresh-frozen human cadavers.